Chadtech/id/README.md

 ```

 Why use an `Id` instead of a `String`?
-Technically, all the following are possible with `String` ids..
+Technically, both the following are possible with `String` ids..

 ```elm